 From the perspective of thermodynamic control, we can achieve Landauer's bound on work \cite{jun2014high} by evolving the system under a time-dependent Hamiltonian $H_S(t)$, while maintaining weak coupling to a thermal reservoir \cite{jarzynski2000hamiltonian}.
-Generally, though, the resulting unitary operator from this Hamiltonian control does not preserve the total energy of the thermal bath and the system.
+However, the resulting unitary operator from this Hamiltonian control does not necessarily preserve the total energy of the thermal bath and the system.
 Rather, the extracted work is the negative total energy difference of the system and bath together \cite{deffner2013information}.
 Stochastic thermodynamics addresses work production as the result of external control, without explicitly describing the battery that stores the harvested work energy.
-This begs the question, what are the thermodynamic limits when accounting for the dynamics of the battery that drives a state transition forward?
+This begs the question: What are the thermodynamic limits when accounting for the dynamics of the battery that drives a state transition forward?
 This requires a more detailed accounting of resources.

 Recently, thermodynamics was reformulated as a resource theory---alternately called single-shot thermodynamics, resource theory of athermality, or simply nanoscale thermodynamics \cite{janzing2000thermodynamic, dahlsten2011inadequacy, brandao2013resource, horodecki2013fundamental, brandao2015second}.
-In resource theory, work must be stored in specific subsystems---\emph{work reservoirs}---that function as batteries to power a state transition.
+In resource theory, work must be stored in specific subsystems that we refer to as \emph{work reservoirs} and function as batteries to power state transitions.
+In parallel to thermal reservoirs, a work reservoir is defined by a specific relationship between its energy and entropy: a change in energy corresponds to zero entropy change.
 External control cannot violate energy conservation.
 That is, the unitary evolution of bath, system, and work reservoir together must commute with the joint free Hamiltonian.

 Typically, a work reservoir is a two-level quantum system and the corresponding work is called \emph{deterministic work} \cite{horodecki2013fundamental}.
 The work reservoir starts in one pure state at the beginning and ends in another pure state.
 The work is defined as the energy gap between those two levels.
-The deterministic work that can be extracted from a state $\rho$ is \cite{horodecki2013fundamental}:
+The deterministic work that can be extracted from the state transition $\rho \to \tau$ is \cite{horodecki2013fundamental}:

 where $D_{\alpha}(\rho||\tau) \equiv \frac{1}{\alpha-1}\log \text{Tr} \left[ \rho^\alpha \tau^{1-\alpha} \right]$ is the R\'enyi $\alpha-$divergence between state $\rho$ and $\tau$ \cite{petz1986quasi}.